 It is common for pregnant French Bulldogs to be unable to give birth naturally because their puppies have wide heads and shoulders that prevent them from passing through the birth canal easily.
 It is normal for French Bulldog puppies to be born by C-section at a veterinary clinic.
-The following information is very crucial if you intend to breed your French Bulldog.
+The following information is crucial if you intend to breed your French Bulldog.

 What is so difficult about breeding French Bulldogs?

 When fully grown, a female French Bulldog rarely weighs more than 28 pounds.
 Due to their broadheads and chests, these dogs are typically larger than their hindquarters, so their puppies usually don’t fit easily into their birth canals.
-This means in most cases they are subjected to c-sections (cesareans).
+This means in most cases.
+They are subjected to c-sections (cesareans).

 Having your Frenchie has too many C-sections is completely irresponsible if you intend to breed your dog.
 You run the following risks: